taskcluster/taskcluster-docs/src/manual/vcs/github.md

 tasks:
   # What kind of environment will you need (docker, windows, etc...)
   - provisionerId: "{{ taskcluster.docker.provisionerId }}"
+    # Be careful with spacing under the lines with dashes.
+Next line should begin under the word, not under the dash.
     # Worker types correspond to particular machine types (aws size, etc...)
     # worker types may be added by priveleged taskcluster users at tools.taskcluster.net/aws-provisioner
     workerType: "{{ taskcluster.docker.workerType }}"
     extra:
       github: